An african center for awareness

 “There is no path to peace, peace is the path”.
 Gandhi

-Believing that peace is driven by a shared path implies that peace is not a milestone reached once but a route built every day.
-This notion explains well why the main concept for the Pavilion is based on the idea of Peace as a never-ending path.
+Believing that peace is driven by a shared path means peace is not a milestone reached once but a route built every day.
+This notion inspired our concept for the Pavilion as a never-ending path towards peace.